 What To Do in Lancaster, PA

-5 Things to Do With The Family
+5 Things to Do with the Family

 Just because it’s summer, doesn’t mean the kids can’t be learning something.
-And it’s even better when that learning is fun.
-Tucked away in the northeast corner of the city, the Lancaster Science Factory offers hands-on exhibits for kids relating to areas of science like: electricity & magnetism, light and vision, fluid dynamics, and more.
+It’s even better when that learning is fun.
+Tucked away in the northeast corner of the city, the Lancaster Science Factory offers hands-on exhibits for kids relating to areas of science like electricity & magnetism, light & vision, fluid dynamics, and more.
 Did we mention it’s fun?

-5. The Bead and Pottery Works – For the more artistic minded, The Bead and Pottery Works is located in the heart of historic downtown Lancaster.
+A perfect fit for the more artistically-minded, The Bead and Pottery Works is located in the heart of historic downtown Lancaster.
 With a wide variety of options for any age, you can make your own pottery.
-Plus you can make your own beaded jewelry and create something wonderful to wear to your chosen show at the American Music Theater!
+You can also make your own beaded jewelry and create something wonderful to wear to your chosen show at the American Music Theatre!

 5 Destinations for Shopping and Other Fun